Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Universal spray and pray campaigns that broadcast generic messages to large groups are no longer effective or efficient.
 To thrive in today’s hyper-competitive marketing landscape, you need to ditch the one-size-fits-all approach and use targeted marketing techniques.
 Customers expect brands to understand and cater to their distinctive needs and preferences by crafting and delivering experiences that resonate and provide value.

-Segmenting the customer base in smaller cohorts enables you to better understand the audiences, tailor marketing campaigns, and promote products that effectively resonate with them, eventually boosting engagement, conversions, and customer lifetime value (CLV).
+Segmenting the customer base into smaller cohorts enables you to better understand the audiences, tailor marketing campaigns, and promote products that effectively resonate with them, eventually boosting engagement, conversions, and customer lifetime value (CLV).

 Marketing segmentation can be approached from varied dimensions, depending on the set goals and customer data on hand.
 Listed below are a few of the most common categories of market segmentation.